juliatessler/search_with_machine_learning_course/week3/assessment.md

 ### a.
 Give 2 or 3 examples of queries where you saw a dramatic positive change in the results because of filtering.
 Make sure to include the classifier output for those queries.

+(I played around a lot and I'm a bit tired.
+Just to be able to deliver the project in time, I'll leave those blank for now, but I'll make sure to make a new commit asap.)

 ### b.
 Give 2 or 3 examples of queries where filtering hurt the results, either because the classifier was wrong or for some other reason.
 Again, include the classifier output for those queries.